icon-bg

 What is the importance of scanning Windows devices on a network?

-Scanning Windows devices on a network is crucial for maintaining visibility into the health, security, and configuration of Windows-based endpoints.
+Scanning Windows devices on a network is crucial for maintaining visibility into the health, security, and configuration of Windows-based computers.
 It allows IT administrators to track hardware and software assets, identify security vulnerabilities, and ensure compliance with IT policies.

 What types of information can be collected by scanning Windows devices with Softinventive's solution?